Fineco Bank Review | Platform, Fees, Pros, and Cons

 Fineco Bank gives traders access to commission-free CFDs for more than 50 forex pairs, including all major and minor currency pairs.
-This is about the same diversity as you’ll find at other forex brokers and Fineco Bank charges similar spreads.
+This is about the same diversity as you’ll find with any other UK forex broker and Fineco Bank charges similar spreads.

 Fineco Bank’s support for commodity trading is extremely limited.
 The platform only offers CFD trading for gold and light crude oil.

 Trading fees at Fineco Bank are somewhat complex, as they vary based on the type of asset you’re trading.
 Let’s take a closer look.

 The cheapest assets to trade with Fineco Bank are stock CFDs.
 These are traded commission-free and don’t have any added spread, so you just pay the spread charged by the exchange itself.

 If you want to buy and sell shares directly, though, you’ll be subject to trade commissions.
 Fineco Bank charges £2.95 per trade on the London Stock Exchange, $3.95 per trade on US exchanges, and €3.95 per trade on European exchanges.
 The same commissions apply for buying and selling shares of ETFs.
 Bond trades are also charged a flat commission of £6.95 per trade.